 Costing from around $40 to $100, these use an infrared scanner to measure the forehead's temporal artery.
 Results are quick (one to three seconds), though generally not as accurate as a digital probe thermometer due to sweat, skin colour or even if you're wearing make-up.

-Some are non-contact varieties (held away from the skin), and during COVID-19 have been used by some retail outlets to screen customers prior to their entering a store.
-This could limit the spread of germs, so they could be suitable for a large household where a number of temperatures are regularly being taken as the device can easily be shared.
+Some are non-contact varieties (held away from the skin), which could limit the spread of germs, making them suitable for a large household where a number of temperatures are regularly being taken as the device can easily be shared.

 When used correctly they are accurate to within 0.2°C.